Property Guides

 If you need a home loan from banking institutions to purchase an HDB flat, you must take into consideration your:

-- Total Debt Servicing Ratio (TDSR), which is the percentage of gross monthly allocated to repaying the monthly debt obligations, is capped at 55%.
+• Total Debt Servicing Ratio (TDSR), which is the percentage of gross monthly income allocated to repaying your monthly debt obligations, is capped at 55%.

-- Bank Loan-to-Value (LTV) ratio, which is the maximum amount you can borrow from HDB or private banks to finance a property, is capped at 75% of the HDB flat price.
+• Loan-to-Value (LTV) ratio, which is the maximum amount you can borrow to finance a property, is capped at 75% of the HDB flat price for both an HDB loan and a bank loan on your first home loan.
 Based on the earlier example, to purchase a flat of S$600,000, the maximum mortgage loan a buyer can afford is S$450,000 (75%).
-The additional S$30,000 must be paid off with cash or buyer’s CPF-OA.
+The additional S$150,000 must be paid off with cash or buyer's CPF-OA.

 3. How Much Is the Buyer's Stamp Duty (BSD)

-Buyer’s Stamp Duty (BSD) is a tax levied on the purchase of both private and HDB properties in Singapore.
-The latest BSD rate is up to 6% and it’s computed like this:
+Buyer's Stamp Duty (BSD) is a tax levied on the purchase of both private and HDB properties in Singapore.
+The latest BSD rate for residential property is up to 6%, and it is computed like this:

-Let’s say you’re buying a million-dollar HDB flat, your BSD calculation would look something like this:
+Let's say you are buying a million-dollar HDB flat, your BSD calculation would look something like this:

 First S$180,000 x 1% = S$1,800